 Why Use Both?

 There are several reasons why both blogging and podcasting are helpful tools.

 • Blogging provides a great way to share ideas with others.
 It’s easy to get started, and it doesn’t take long before you start getting feedback from blog readers who appreciate what you’re writing.

 • You don’t need any special equipment to produce a podcast.
 All you need is some decent microphone and audio editing software to record yourself talking into it.

 Blogging and podcasting are two different platforms, but they serve similar purposes.
 They allow us to express our opinions in a variety of formats.
 There are many benefits associated with either medium.
 So which should we use?
 That depends on how well-versed we are in these media.

 Which is Better?

 This depends on the content creator.
-If you are good at speaking, starting a podcast is a great idea because you will be using your speaking skills to get your message across.
-If you are better at writing, starting a blog is a much better option.
+If you are good at speaking, starting a podcast is an excellent idea because you will be using your speaking skills to get your message across.
+If you are better at writing, creating a blog is a much better option.